JesseCoretta/go-asn1plus/README.md

 Subsequent encoded values will be identical.

 The caveat to using tagged instructions in this manner -- as opposed to actual ASN.1 types as used in the first `MySequence` example -- is that the `Unmarshal` function will need to receive the same instructions which `Marshal` received.
 Thus, if we attempt to `Unmarshal` into a `SEQUENCE` with untagged string fields and without instructions, defaults may be erroneously applied (e.g.: a UTF-8 STRING is mistaken for an OCTET STRING, or some other such permutation).
 This is not an issue when using actual ASN.1 types, as the compiler will recognize them and decode them properly automatically.

+Prefabricated adapter bindings can be excluded from builds using the `asn1_no_adapter_pf` build tag.

 ## Performance